sibtc/simple-django-login/README.md

-# simple-django-login
+# Simple Django Login

-Example created for a blog post at [blog-post][simpleisbetterthancomplex.com]
+Example created for the blog post [How to Use Django's Built-in Login System][blog-post] at [simpleisbetterthancomplex.com][blog].

 ***